prpole/dissertation/chapter2/main.md

 adopting the Marxian term for a similar concept.
-In the Marxian framework to which London subscribed, capitalism engenders a constant and conscious revolutionization of the means of production, as a consequence of which "all that is solid melts into air, all that is holy is profaned, and man is at last compelled to face with sober senses his real conditions of life, and his relations with his kind."[@marxmanifesto...]
-Under these conditions of constant change, the "real conditions of life" become both a revelation and a teleologically mutable object, something realized individually and collectively *through its transformation*.
+In the Marxian framework to which London subscribed, capitalism engenders a constant and conscious revolutionization of the means of production, as a consequence of which "all that is solid melts into air, all that is holy is profaned, and man is at last compelled to face with sober senses, his real conditions of life, and his relations with his kind."[@marx_communist_2013 64] Under these conditions of constant change, the "real conditions of life" become both a revelation and a teleologically mutable object, something realized individually and collectively *through its transformation*.
 Species-being refers to humanity's